eddiejessup/elliot-marsden-site/posts/2020-06-21-biased-estimates.md

 We should switch our preferred protocol around the point where the uncertainties arising from each protocol are equal, so requiring $\text{rms}_u = \text{rms}_b$ and rearranging,

 $$\boxed{n_u = \frac{1}{1 / n_b + (b / \sigma)^2}}$$

 To recap, this formula tells us that if we have a normally distributed population with standard deviation $\sigma$, and we are given two options for generating data: an unbiased sample of size $n_u$, or a sample of size $n_b$ with a constant added measurement bias $b$, we should prefer the unbiased sample when its size is greater than the right-hand side above.

 ## Example

 Let's make this result a bit more concrete.
 Let's assume we are surveying the height of men.
-The height of men has a standard deviation of around 7.6 centimetre.
+The height of men has a standard deviation of around 7.6 centimetres.
 Let's say we could get a sample of 1,000 heights through an online survey, where we tell the respondents how to measure their height.
 Maybe each respondent over-reports their height by 1 centimetre, maybe because they like the idea of being taller, or due to some physical awkwardness from measuring one's own height.
-So we have $n_b = 10^3$, and $b = 2$.
+So we have $n_b = 10^3$, and $b = 1$.
 Maybe we are considering another option where a third party would measure and report the result, and this produces a practically unbiased estimate.
 This method may be more costly per respondent.
 How big would the third-party-reported protocol sample have to be to produce an equally good estimate as the self-reported protocol sample?

 $$n_u = \frac{1}{1 / 10^3 + (1 / 7.6)^2} = \frac{1}{0.001 + 0.017} \simeq 56$$